neutral-coder-737/ROMAD/README.md

 Alternatively, you can use our pre-trained checkpoints available [here](https://huggingface.co/datasets/neutral-coder-737/materials/blob/main/final_checkpoints.tar.gz) and skip this step.

 ### 1. Prepare Datasets
-we provide the few manually annotated samples (in YOLO format) required for fine-tuning the detector.
+We provide the few manually annotated samples (in YOLO format) required for fine-tuning the detector.
 You may use these or prepare your own annotations.

 Organize the annotations and their corresponding dataset images in the exact following format:
 ```